Jordan Mathews: Professional career

-After going undrafted in the 2017 NBA draft, Mathews joined the New Orleans Pelicans in the NBA Summer League.
+After going undrafted in the 2017 NBA draft, Mathews played for the New Orleans Pelicans and Phoenix Suns in the 2017 NBA Summer League.
 On September 21, 2017, Mathews signed with the Atlanta Hawks.
 He was released on October 13 as one of the team's final preseason roster cuts.
-Mathews joined the Erie BayHawks of the NBA G League.
+Mathews subsequently joined the Erie BayHawks of the NBA G League for the 2017–18 season.
 He came off the bench for a team-high 20 points in a 115–96 loss to the Fort Wayne Mad Ants on March 17, 2018.
 Mathews averaged 8.8 points in 48 games in his rookie season, shooting 38.4 percent from the field.
-He signed with the Los Angeles Clippers in the 2018 Summer League.
+He played for the Los Angeles Clippers in the 2018 NBA Summer League.

-On July 26, 2018, Mathews joined Team FOG Næstved of Denmark's Basketligaen.
+On July 26, 2018, Mathews signed with Team FOG Næstved of the Danish Basketligaen.

-On July 18, 2019, he signed with Vanoli Cremona of the Lega Basket Serie A.
+On July 18, 2019, Mathews signed with Vanoli Cremona of the Italian Lega Basket Serie A.

-On January 17, 2021, he has signed with BC Enisey of the VTB United League.
+On January 17, 2021, Mathews signed with BC Enisey of the Russian VTB United League.

-On August 3, 2022, he has signed with Spójnia Stargard of the Polish Basketball League (PLK).
+On August 3, 2022, Mathews signed with Spójnia Stargard of the Polish Basketball League (PLK).

+In March 2024, Mathews joined Nacional of the Liga Uruguaya de Básquetbol.